habernal/semeval2018-task12-results/README.md

 * Some participants provided very long system name which does not fit the table
 * Some participants have not yet replied to our inquiry about system name and details.

-If you want to change your name, feel free to contact us.
+If you want to change your name, feel free to contact us -- best by opening an issue here on GitHub.